hyperledger-labs/fabric-ansible-collection/docs/source/tasks/intermediateCA.rst

 Creating an Intermediate Certificate Authority
 =================================================

 Hyperledger Fabric allows for the optional use of Intermediate CAs which can protect a root CA and provide operational flexibility.
-The  Hyperledger Fabric CA documentation describes the business rerquirement and the manual steps in detail.
+More information can be found in the Hyperledger Fabric documentation: https://hyperledger-fabric.readthedocs.io/en/release-2.5/identity/identity.html#root-cas-intermediate-cas-and-chains-of-trust.

 The scenario in this task guide is that Magneto Corp wishes to create a Root CA for the corporation, and an Intermediate CA for a UK subsidiary.